 - Dispute handling is less of a headache for the people in charge, especially since most dysfunctions can be avoided earlier in the process when entering information.

 - Storing large volumes of paper is no longer an issue: just multiply the size of the required storage cabinets by the average price per square foot and you might find a cost of several thousand pounds, or even tens of thousands of pounds for the biggest companies.
 According to the Kodak Alaris study, the average maintenance cost for an archive cabinet filled with papers can reach a total cost of 2,500 £ per year.
 Assuming, of course, that the archived documents are classified correctly!

 Choosing the right service provider for your needs

-To maximise the benefits of automation software, your business requires more than a product or service.
-For ongoing cost-savings and processing efficiency, choose an experienced partner who can deliver an exceptional cloud-based product, as well as customer service that exceeds expectations, 24/7.
+Just like with anything, to maximize the benefits of automation software your business requires more than just the product or service.
+For ongoing cost-savings and processing efficiency, you need knowledge.
+Choose an experienced partner who can deliver an exceptional cloud-based product, as well as customer service that exceeds expectations 24/7.

 Yooz is that AP automation company.
 We deliver the highest automation rates by industry standards, coupled with unrivalled simplicity, to help accounting and finance leaders increase productivity and solve security challenges from purchase to payment.

 Manual processes count for over 30% of AP costs and seriously put your company at risk!
 In this webinar replay, find out about the next generation of AP automation that makes high-performance technology accessible for all.